Troy Springs State Park Cover

 The following are some of the fundamental rules and regulations that visitors should be aware of:

 • Swimming and diving are only allowed in designated areas and during park hours.
-Visitors must obey all posted signs and follow instructions from park staff.
+Visitors must obey all posted signs and follow park staff instructions.
 Dive visitors must have a valid open-water diving certification to scuba dive in the spring.

-• Alcoholic beverages are prohibited in the park, parking lots, and river.
+• Alcoholic beverages are prohibited in the park, parking lots, and the river.

 • Pets are allowed in the park but must always be on a leash.
 Visitors are responsible for cleaning up after their pets.